Astros take 1-0 ALCS lead over Yankees behind Dallas Keuchel’s 10 Ks (VIDEO)

 More MLB Videos

-Carlos Correa gives the Astros the first lead of the ALCS against the Yankees
+Carlos Correa on knocking in the opening run of the ALCS

 Skip and Shannon get you ready for Game 1 of the ALCS tonight on FS1